guardian/pasteup/README.md

 Introduction
 ============

-Bootstrap is where design meets development.
+Pasteup is where design meets development.
 It is where the Guardian's design language is turned into code, and the starting point for styling Guardian branded web products.

 Swim-laning CSS
 ---------------